Condensation:

 condensation on window and frame

-Some mornings the windows are as wet as the inside of a shower cubicle!
+Some mornings the windows are as wet as a shower cubicle.

-When cold air outside the windows hits the warmer air inside it combines with whatever moisture is present to create condensation.
+Whenever cold air outside hits the warmer air inside it combines with whatever moisture is present to create condensation.

 At best, it is a cluster of water bubbles gathering in the lower corners of the window frame.
-At worst, the window is a fully opaque screen; a wet and moist layer between the room, the glass and the view outside.
+At worst, the window is a fully opaque, wet and moist screen.

-For many of us condensation is a winter ritual and a constant battle.
+For many of us condensation is a constant battle.

-In cold weather I keep a towel and squeegee on hand to mop it all away.
-If not, condensation could lead to mould, pervasive dampness, clammy air, foul smells and spores.
+I keep a towel and squeegee on hand to mop it up.
+Otherwise, condensation could lead to mould, pervasive dampness, clammy air, foul smells and spores.

 condensation on window

-Insurance and building companies issue warnings and advice but it isn’t always feasible to buy a dehumidifier, leave the windows open in winter or the heating on low at all times.
+Insurance and building companies issue advice on how to prevent condensation.
+But it isn’t always feasible, or affordable, to buy a dehumidifier, leave the windows open in winter, or the heating on low at all times.

 Keeping nature at bay.

-Architecture is constantly pitted against a force of nature; a force that can rot, break, shake and destroy a building – slowly, or quickly.
+Being human, living in an inanimate man-made space, pits us against nature.
+But nature is a formidable force that can rot, break, shake and destroy a building slowly, or quickly.

 nearly opaque glass from condensation